Product OS··15 min read

 The Problem: Every Product Needs a Digital Experience — and Nobody Can Build Them

-The result: manufacturers default to a single generic support page, a PDF download link, or a call center.
+Building and maintaining that with a traditional development team is financially impossible for most manufacturers.
+Even enterprise brands with large IT budgets struggle to keep custom product microsites current.
+The result: manufacturers default to a single generic support page, a PDF download, or a call centre.
 Customers get a degraded experience.
-Brands lose the opportunity to collect warranty registrations, cross-sell accessories, or deflect support tickets that cost an average of $15–$50 each to handle.
+Brands lose the opportunity to collect warranty registrations, cross-sell accessories, or deflect support tickets that cost $15–$50 each to handle.

 What an Experience Designer Actually Does

 Unlike a generic CMS or landing page tool, an Experience Designer is built around the full lifecycle of a physical product.
 It provides a structured set of 12 experience areas — the canonical journeys that every product type needs — rather than a blank canvas that requires teams to reinvent the wheel for every launch.
+Product managers assemble experiences visually from a library of pre-built content blocks: step guides, video embeds, forms, troubleshooting trees, and parts finders.
+There is no HTML, no CSS, and no developer dependency.
+A complete setup guide can be built, reviewed, and published in an afternoon.
+The platform handles hosting, routing, and context resolution automatically.

 The 12 experience areas are: